Learn AI Game Playing Algorithm Part II — Monte Carlo Tree Search

 Why MCTS finds the Optimal Strategy

-Instead of choosing the best child solely based on utility function, we add another exploratory term sqrt(2 * log(N) / c.visit)
+Instead of choosing the best child solely based on utility function, we add another exploratory term sqrt(2 * log(N) / c.visit), the equation is

 where N(s) is a function that returns the visit count of s, c is a constant.
 It is easy to see that the exploratory term is large if s’ is visited very few times, which means the estimation of u(s’) is in a large degree of uncertainty.